Sourn Serey Ratha

-Sourn Serey Ratha (សួន សេរីរដ្ឋា; born September 7, 1973) is a Cambodian American republican politician, and the founder and President of the Khmer Power Party (KPP).
+Sourn Serey Ratha (សួន សេរីរដ្ឋា; born September 7, 1973) is a Cambodian American republican politician, and the founder and former president of the Khmer Power Party (KPP).

 He was convicted of inciting military personnel disobedience and demoralising the army based on a message he posted on Facebook urging the Royal Cambodian Armed Forces to resist orders from their leaders.
 He was sentenced to five years in prison but was granted a royal pardon by King Norodom Sihamoni after serving just over a year.
 He was also fined $2,500.